 Despite the excitement over the numerous kittens born every summer, it also comes with a little bit of worry about the diseases that come through the door with them.
 Often, feline herpes virus is to blame for kitten illness.

 Herpes is very common in young kittens with naive immune systems, particularly around eight to 12 weeks old, when maternal antibodies (which kittens get from their mothers) begin to wane.
-It is especially prevalent in kittens who are subjected to other environmental stressors, such as poor nutrition, flea infestations and bad weather.
+It is especially prevalent in kittens who are subjected to other environmental stressors, such as poor nutrition, flea infestations, and bad weather.
 For this reason, stray kittens are more at risk for herpes infection.
 Cats and kittens that share close quarters are also more prone.

 Herpes in kittens generally shows up as conjunctivitis.
 Kittens will have copious amounts of eye discharge, which can dry and harden, sealing the eyes shut.
 Swelling of the conjunctiva (the pink tissue surrounding the globe of the eye) occurs and is sometimes so severe that the globe cannot be seen.
-Severe herpes conjunctivitis can lead to corneal ulcers
+Severe herpes conjunctivitis can lead to corneal ulcers and blindness.

 Treatment varies, depending on the severity of the disease.
 Many cases spontaneously recover with supportive therapy, but often topical antibiotics or antivirals are used to combat the virus or secondary bacterial infections.

 Clinical signs of viral conjunctivitis can recur throughout an infected cat’s life.
 Generally, the virus is reactivated after particularly stressful periods, such as boarding or other illness.